ying-w/chipseq-compare/MAnorm/README.md

 Changes in v3
 -------------
 This version uses [edgeR](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html) for significance testing.
-* Requires 2 replicates (since [ENCODE samples](http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/integration_data_jan2011/byDataType/mappedReads/) have 2 replicates)
+* Requires a replicate (since [ENCODE samples](http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/integration_data_jan2011/byDataType/mappedReads/) have 2 reps)
 * Run bedtools in parallel (faster unless you have IO bottleneck)
-* Added Parameter for output directory specification
+* Added parameter specify output directory
 * MA adjustment is included as an offset to edgeR model
 * sortBed before mergeBed command so the merged dataset is actually merged
 * Requires input to be gzipped (will add switch for this later)